USS Whipple (FF-1062): 1978–1995

 Completing her repair work on 3 February 1978, Whipple resumed the pattern of operations out of her home port which she had assumed following the previous deployment.
 On 3 April, the ship departed Hawaii for a four-nation naval exercise, "RIMPAC '78", which took place in the Central Pacific.
 She returned on 22 April.
 Further exercises followed as the ship prepared for another extended deployment to the western Pacific.
 Whipple departed Pearl Harbor on 24 June (HSL-37 Detachment 1 embarked).
 During the period 5 to 10 July, Whipple made the first visit to Guadalcanal, Solomon Islands, by a United States Navy ship since 1957.
 For most of the remainder of the year, the ship operated with the 7th Fleet throughout the reaches of the western Pacific.
 On 22 August 1978, the crew of Whipple rescued 410 Vietnamese refugees from a rickety 60 ft boat in a storm-tossed South China Sea.
 The rescue was performed without any injuries more serious than bruises.
 Of these 410, half were under the age of 16.
 As Whipple turned and dipped into the seas for Hong Kong, one of the English-speaking refugees sloshed through the radar room with an escort to the bridge for an interview with the captain.
 "After 3 days of hiding in the woods near Vung-Tao, four stormy days at sea, and growing cracks in the hull, they were waiting to die.
 In addition, not one of these individuals was a mariner.
 No one knew how to properly sail a vessel."

 Two days later, Whipple entered Junk Bay, Hong Kong, and transferred the refugees to the U.N.
 High Commission for refugees.
 The incident attracted international attention.
 Whipple returned to Pearl Harbor on 15 December having met all operational commitments during her deployment.
 Whipple received two battle stars for service in Vietnam.

 1998 Movie cameo

 In the summer of 1998, while undergoing the decommissioning process, Whipple remained anchored at Pearl Harbor awaiting her outbound transfer to the inactive fleet.
-During this time, she briefly took part in the filming of the hit motion picture "Pearl Harbor" by Michael Bay, in which she can be seen in various shots throughout the harbor air bombing scenes.
+During this time, she briefly took part in the filming of the motion picture Pearl Harbor by Michael Bay, in which she can be seen in various shots throughout the harbor air bombing scenes.